AbdelkaderYS/SAE-Multisource-Niger/README.md

 **D = 8 is the binding constraint throughout this project.** It determines the boundary REML behavior, limits the number of predictors in each model, and restricts the bootstrap MSE estimation.
-This is not a methodological flaw — it is the statistical reality of Niger's administrative structure for area-level SAE.
+This is not a methodological flaw, it is the statistical reality of Niger's administrative structure for area-level SAE.
 The appropriate response is:

 1. Working at commune or department level (D ≈ 50–70) where data allow